SQUID: Uses

 The extreme sensitivity of SQUIDs makes them ideal for studies in biology.
 Magnetoencephalography (MEG), for example, uses measurements from an array of SQUIDs to make inferences about neural activity inside brains.
 Because SQUIDs can operate at acquisition rates much higher than the highest temporal frequency of interest in the signals emitted by the brain (kHz), MEG achieves good temporal resolution.
 Another area where SQUIDs are used is magnetogastrography, which is concerned with recording the weak magnetic fields of the stomach.
 A novel application of SQUIDs is the magnetic marker monitoring method, which is used to trace the path of orally applied drugs.
 In the clinical environment SQUIDs are used in cardiology for magnetic field imaging (MFI), which detects the magnetic field of the heart for diagnosis and risk stratification.

 Probably the most common commercial use of SQUIDs is in magnetic property measurement systems (MPMS).
-These are turn-key systems, made by several manufacturers, that measure the magnetic properties of a material sample.
-This is typically done over a temperature range from that of 300 mK to roughly 400 K. With the decreasing size of SQUID sensors since the last decade, such sensor can equip the tip of an AFM probe.
+These are turn-key systems, made by several manufacturers, that measure the magnetic properties of a material sample which typically has a temperature between 300 mK and 400 K. With the decreasing size of SQUID sensors since the last decade, such sensor can equip the tip of an AFM probe.
 Such device allows simultaneous measurement of roughness of the surface of a sample and the local magnetic flux.

 For example, SQUIDs are being used as detectors to perform magnetic resonance imaging (MRI).
 While high-field MRI uses precession fields of one to several teslas, SQUID-detected MRI uses measurement fields that lie in the microtesla range.
-In a conventional MRI system, the signal scales as the square of the measurement frequency (and hence precession field): one power of frequency comes from the thermal polarization of the spins at ambient temperature, while the second power of field comes from the fact that the induced voltage in the pickup coil is proportional to the frequency of the precessing magnetization.
+In a conventional MRI system, the signal scales as the square of the measurement frequency (and hence precession field): one power of frequency comes from the thermal polarization of the spins at ambient temperature, while the second power of frequency comes from the fact that the induced voltage in the pickup coil is proportional to the frequency of the precessing magnetization.
 In the case of untuned SQUID detection of prepolarized spins, however, the NMR signal strength is independent of precession field, allowing MRI signal detection in extremely weak fields, on the order of Earth's magnetic field.
 SQUID-detected MRI has advantages over high-field MRI systems, such as the low cost required to build such a system, and its compactness.
 The principle has been demonstrated by imaging human extremities, and its future application may include tumor screening.

 Another application is the scanning SQUID microscope, which uses a SQUID immersed in liquid helium as the probe.
 The use of SQUIDs in oil prospecting, mineral exploration, earthquake prediction and geothermal energy surveying is becoming more widespread as superconductor technology develops; they are also used as precision movement sensors in a variety of scientific applications, such as the detection of gravitational waves.

 A SQUID is the sensor in each of the four gyroscopes employed on Gravity Probe B in order to test the limits of the theory of general relativity.